 Am I guaranteed a prescription and the herpes treatment ?

-Our doctors provide the highest standard of healthcare, which means that each patient is assessed on an individual basis.
-If our doctor determines that it is not safe for you to be prescribed a treatment for Herpes Simplex Virus (HSV-2), or believes that you should visit another GP in person to be further assessed, you will not be issued a prescription and they will provide you with some recommendations on next steps.
-For example, if you have not been previously diagnosed by a GP as having HSV-2 our GPs will no be able to issue you a prescription due to the lack of information available in a text-based consult.
+Our clinicians provide the highest standard of healthcare, which means that each patient is assessed on an individual basis.
+If our medical team determines that it is not safe for you to be prescribed a treatment for Herpes Simplex Virus (HSV-2), or believes that you should visit another GP in person to be further assessed, you will not be issued a prescription and they will provide you with some recommendations on next steps.
+For example, if you have not been previously diagnosed by a GP as having HSV-2 our clinicians will no be able to issue you a prescription due to the lack of information available in a text-based consult.
 If this occurs, your consult fee will be fully refunded.